Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Seahawks stats and trends

-- Seattle has played 10 games, with five wins against the spread.

-- This season, the Seahawks have an against-the-spread record of 3-2 in their five games as an underdog of 1 point or more.
+- So far this season, the Seahawks have been installed as underdogs by a 1.5-point margin or more five times and are 3-2 ATS in those contests.

-- Seattle's games this season have hit the over on only two of 10 set point totals (20%).
+- Seattle's games this year have gone over the total in only two out of 10 opportunities (20%).

-- Seattle is 3-1 against the spread and 3-1 overall when the team notches more than 26.7 points.
+- When Seattle records more than 26.7 points, it is 3-1 against the spread and 3-1 overall.

-- Seattle is 1-2 against the spread and 1-2 overall when the team picks up over 368.5 yards.

-- The Seahawks have six giveaways this season, while the Football Team have 11 takeaways.
+- This season the Seahawks have six turnovers, five fewer than the Football Team have takeaways (11).

 Home and road insights

-- At home this season, Washington has one win against the spread and is 2-3 overall.
+- Washington has covered the spread once at home, and is 2-3 overall there, this season.

+- In five home games this year, Washington has gone over the total twice.

-- Seattle is 3-2 against the spread, and 2-3 overall, away from home.
+- In away games, Seattle is 2-3 overall and 3-2 against the spread.

-- The Seahawks have one win ATS (1-1) away from home as 1-point underdogs or more.
+- The Seahawks have one win ATS (1-1) as 1.5-point underdogs or more away from home.

-- In five away games this season, Seattle has hit the over once.
+- Seattle has hit the over once in five away games this season.

-- The average point total in Seahawks away games this season is 49.2 points, 2.7 more than this contest's over/under (46.5).

 Powered by Data Skrive.